U.S. Route 52 in Minnesota: Future

 Currently, the junction of US 52 and I-90 is a folded diamond interchange; as such, it is not free-flowing; four of the movements require left turns across traffic, with southbound US 52 to eastbound I-90 responsible for a 2022 daily average of 92%, or 6789, of left turns at the interchange.
 In the five years preceding 2022, there were 27 crashes, many T-bone, involving vehicles making the southbound US 52 to eastbound I-90 movement; in the same period, there were 25 crashes involving vehicles making the westbound I-90 to northbound US 52 movement, many of the run-off-the-road variety.
 MnDOT plans to add a flyover ramp to handle the southbound US 52 to eastbound I-90 movement, otherwise retain the folded diamond configuration, but with replaced and realigned ramps, and replace the I-90 bridges over US 52; these changes are to improve safety and traffic flow at the interchange.
-The project is scheduled to be constructed from 2024-2026, at an estimated cost of $25 million.
+The project was scheduled to be constructed from 2024 to 2026, at an estimated cost of $25 million.
+The project started on July 15, 2024, and the flyover ramp opened two years later on July 15, 2026.